September 20, 2018 – The Ospreys at Milford Point successfully fledged one baby in 2018. The camera is off til they return next spring.

 Thank you all for watching and commenting!

-If you like watching the Osprey Cam, become or member of the Connecticut Audubon Society by clicking here.
+If you like watching the Osprey Cam, become a member of the Connecticut Audubon Society by clicking here.

 If you’re already a member, please consider making an additional donation here.